furanzone/DBD/readme.txt

 ## My First Django Project ##

-Task:
+Task (ongoing):
-- Django database connection using Postgre SQL (connect to database and print the status)
+- Django database connection using Postgre SQL (connect to database server (localhost) and print the status "success/not" in HTML)
 - REST API (retrieve data from database and show using rest api format (json))
-- ??
+- Show the retrieved data from database on HTML page
 - ??